seeARMS/yeplive-api/readme.md

 #####`GET /user/{id}/is_follow`

-determine if you are a follower of a specific
+determine if you are a follower of a specific user

-###Errors
+##Errors

 ####400